Innocent Maela

-Innocent Maela (born 14 August 1992) is a South African professional soccer player who plays as a defender for Orlando Pirates, which he captains, and the South Africa national team.
+Innocent Maela (born 14 August 1992) is a retired South African professional football player who played as a defender for Orlando Pirates, which he captained, and the South Africa national team.

 Personal

 He is the son of footballer Eric Maela and he is also paternal half-brother of Tsepo Masilela.
 He married Zenande Funani on 21 March 2025 in Maclear, Eastern Cape.